 Nothing has changed and in fact our gauge of job satisfaction is very much influenced by peer and management support.
 Therefore, the approach to consider is one that is informed by our values and our genuine desire to care for and support each other.

-So how does technology fit in to this picture?
+So how does a digital world and technology fit in to this picture?

 There are various technologies that have demonstrated how they positively impact levels of social isolation by way of increasing communication and connectivity between individuals and groups of people.